This post was updated on January 19, 2022

 Welcome to Deckstainhelp.com, your source for the latest in deck stain developments, industry insights, and tips.
 See below “wet on wet” application directions to be used when you are applying a deck stain in 2022.
 We want to hear from you.
 Leave us a comment below about your projects that involve “wet on wet” application.

-Deck Stain Application Instructions for 2 coats “Wet on Wet”.
+Deck Stain Application Instructions for 2 coats “Wet on Wet”

 The wet-on-wet application should only be used on wood that is absorbent, or porous enough to handle more than one coat of stain.
-This is normally reserved for exterior wood surfaces that are older than 12 months and have been exposed to weather.
+This is normally reserved for exterior wood surfaces that are older than 12 months and have been exposed to the weather.
 It is not recommended for smooth textured or newer wood that has not seasoned.
 The overall process of wet on wet staining allows the application to be evenly applied and minimizes over-application issues.

-Essentially, a wet on wet stain application is equivalent to applying 1 ½ coats of stain because the second coat covers double the square footage as the first.
+Essentially, a wet-on-wet stain application is equivalent to applying 1 ½ coats of stain because the second coat covers double the square footage as the first.
 Before beginning a wet on wet coat application, be sure the wood is properly cleaned and prepared.